 Dropped buds?
-Dry air and drafts may cause the flower buds to drop off before they open.
+Dry air and hot or cold drafts may cause flower buds to drop off before they open.
+Keep your plants away from entry ways and heat/AC vents.
 Gloxinias are native to South American rainforests, where the relative humidity stays well above 70%.
 Short of turning your home into a misty rainforest, there are a few things you can do to raise the humidity for your plant.

 Height: 8 in (20 cm)